tyoeer/Chaoshead/README.md

 	- Built-in scripts (see [further down this readme](#built-in-scripts))
 		- E.g. Excel-like auto-fill
 - A palette to select objects from to place
+- Verification that the saved level is a valid level file before irrevocably removing the old level file

 ### Maintenance status

 There's practically no active development anymore, though if someone runs into a bug or has a very highly requested feature I'll try to fix/add that.
 I also still watch this repository and can be found in the BScotch Discord, so if there're any question please reach out to me.

+### Installation

+- Grab the latest version from https://github.com/tyoeer/Chaoshead/releases/latest
+- The file you want is `chaoshead-win32.zip`
+- Unzip it in a folder somewhere, and run `Chaoshead.exe`

+- Keybinds can be viewed in the Misc. tab
+- For actual graphics that aren't colored shapes:
+	- Get Levelhead to export it's images by pressing "Export game data" in the "Data & safety" settings
+	- Then press F10 in Chaoshead
+	- You might have to restart Chaoshead si it properly detects the images

 ### Currently not supported